 Crispy Oven-Baked Honey Garlic Tofu Bites

 If you're craving a light snack or an easy protein-packed addition to a salad or veggie dish, these crispy tofu bites do the trick.
 Stephanie of I Am a Food Blog promises they're super easy to prep.
-"Toss those suckers in a sweet and savory honey garlic sauce, and you'll have the ultimate snack," she says.
-"Or pile them up on some fluffy rice or quinoa, and you'll have yourself a comforting bowl."
+"Toss those suckers in a sweet and savory honey garlic sauce and you'll have the ultimate snack," she says.

 Vietnamese-Inspired Grilled Eggplant and Leek Salad